vibe-code-inc/pm-board-experiment/src/lib/drag_drop/drag_drop_manager.specs.md

 ## Implementation Details

 ### Core Functions
+1. **handleDragStart**:
-1. **handleDragStart**: Sets the currently dragged item and its source container
+   - Sets the currently dragged item and its source container
+   - Stores reference to the dragged DOM element for dimension matching
+   - Captures initial dimensions of the dragged element

 2. **handleDragEnd**: Resets all drag state

 3. **handleContainerDragOver**:
    - Updates the currently dragged-over container
    - Calculates drop position based on cursor location
    - Determines if item should be placed before or after a target
+   - Identifies the exact two items between which the dragged item should be placed

 4. **handleContainerDragLeave**: Clears the dragged-over container state

 5. **handleContainerDrop**:
    - Extracts the dragged item ID from event data
+   - Provides precise position information for the drop target
-   - Returns data needed for the actual move/reorder operation
+   - Returns data needed for the actual move/reorder operation with exact position information
    - Resets drag state

 6. **findClosestItem**:
    - Calculates distances to each item's boundaries
-   - Determines the closest item and whether to place before or after it
+   - Determines the closest item based on cursor Y position
+   - Computes the exact position (before or after) for precise placement
    - Returns null for empty containers

+### Precise Positioning Algorithm
+The manager implements a precise positioning algorithm that:
+1. Calculates the Y-position of the cursor/touch point
+2. Maps all droppable items in the container with their positions and dimensions
+3. Calculates the distance from the cursor to each item
+4. Finds the item(s) closest to the cursor position
+5. Determines if the dragged item should go before or after the closest item
+6. Handles special cases like:
+   - Empty containers
+   - Dropping at the beginning or end of a list
+   - Dropping between two specific items in the middle of a list

 ### Usage Example
 ```typescript